ao994/cs-440/README.md

 # cs-440
-Alyssa and Karissa's onging project for cs-440.
+Alyssa and Karissa's ongoing project for cs-440.